sheyman/docs-barbican/GITHUBING.md

     b.
 Click on the Create pull request button

     c.
-If this PR is related to an outstanding github [GitHub issue](https://github.com/rackerlabs/docs-barbican/issues), include a link to that GitHub issue in the comment
+If this PR is related to an outstanding
+      [GitHub issue](https://github.com/rackerlabs/docs-barbican/issues), include a link to that GitHub issue in the comment

 11. The Information Development team will review your pull request.